bmcmahen/cast/Readme.md

 Returns an array of your attributes with `top`, `left`, and `hidden` attributes.
 This can be useful when you want to handle the drawing logic yourself.
 For example, when working with Meteor it might make more sense to create a Template with {{top}}, {{left}}, and {{hidden}} attributes, that can be fed with a helper that returns the `.toJSON()` data.

+### .reset(attributes)

+Resets the Cast object with the supplied attributes.

+### .add(attributes)

+Appends attributes to the Cast object.

 ### .justify()

-Draws the grid without wrapper padding on the left or right.
+Calculates the grid positions without left and right wrapper padding.
+Grid item width and height, and boxes per row are constant.

 ### .center()

-Draw the grid with padding on the left and right of the wrapper.
+Calculates the grid with padding on the left and right of the wrapper.
+Grid item width and height, and boxes per row are constant.

 ### .dynamic()

-Keeps a constant padding width and height, but implements a dynamic grid item width and height.
+Calculates the grid by keeping a constant padding width and height, but implements a dynamic grid item width and height, and boxes per row.
+You must set `minWidth`, `maxWidth`, and `ratio` options.
+For square grid items, use a ratio of 1.

 ### .filter(field, query)

-Performs a (case insensitive) filter of the attribute collection based on a query string and specified field.
+Performs a (case insensitive) filter on the attribute collection based on a query string and specified field.

+	cast.filter('name', 'ben');

 ### .showAll()